What Unique Selling Proposition Is & How to Define Yours [+7 Examples to Inspire You]

 I bet everyone has heard the FedEx unique selling proposition: “When it absolutely, positively has to be there overnight.”

-Now their USP sounds this way: “The World on Time.”
+Now it sounds this way: “The World on Time.”

-We are not here to judge, but I think the previous one was absolutely, positively the best – it gave a guarantee that your package will be delivered on time AND an opportunity to save your time.
+We are not here to judge, but I think the previous one was absolutely the best — it gave a guarantee that your package will be delivered on time AND an opportunity to save your time.

 And a fashion brand USP example.
 Zappos is known for the awesome buying experience — they provide free shipping & return.
 This way people are not afraid of ordering multiple pairs of shoes as it’s easy to return those that don’t fit.